-During the 1980s, the Trustees actively sought to rescue the Charity from extinction.
+During the 1980s, the Trustees, lead by John Sutton, actively sought to rescue the Charity from extinction.
 The Parish Council was persuaded to contribute to the annual distribution, making the vouchers worthwhile.
 Above all, the Trustees tried to increase the capital fund, so as to enhance their income in the longer term.
 An appeal launched in 1988 raised over £400.

 Samuel Lee’s tradition of a Christmas distribution continues today.
 Just before Christmas every year, the Trustees deliver parcels of groceries to senior citizens over 75.
 At least 50 village residents are delighted to receive these presents, not just for the parcels themselves, but also for the fact that they are remembered by their fellow villagers at the festive season.
 The Co-op supermarket kindly prepares the parcels, which are funded from the Charity’s annual income, supplemented by donations received during the year.
 Such donations are all the more important because the Parish Council, which formerly supported this annual tradition, no longer does so.

 The Trustees see the primary object of the Charity to be, as Samuel Lee intended, to help those in need.
 They have, therefore, awarded grants and loans to residents of Geddington and Newton who find themselves in difficulties.
 They have, for example, helped students with school journeys and with their studies at school or university.
 They have provided equipment for people with disabilities and helped with nursery education.
 Although the annual income of the Charity is small, the modest assistance which the Trustees have been able to provide has made a real difference to the lives of beneficiaries.
+2018 saw the updating of the 1992 Application Form, with Guidance Notes to meet current regulations.
+The intention is to help anybody with an enquiry about assistance.
+If you would like a form, please ask any Trustee or the secretary for one.
+(Contact details below.)
 The Trustees do not conduct means tests and all enquiries are treated in strict confidence.

-Thus the good that Samuel Lee did nearly three hundred years ago lives on.
-The current Trustees number three from the Parish Council, together with Jim Harker, Paul Hopkins, Tony Slough and John Sutton as the co-opted heirs of the original five, appointed by Samuel Lee himself.
+Thus the good that Samuel Lee did, over three hundred years ago, lives on.
+The current Trustees number three from the Parish Council, together with Nick Batchelor, Jim Harker, Paul Hopkins and Tony Slough as the co-opted heirs of the original five, appointed by Samuel Lee himself.
 All of them feel it is a privilege to follow in the footsteps of the many Geddington folk who have upheld his memory so faithfully for so long.

 by John Sutton

-Is the story of this village charity which dates back more than 300 years.
+This is the story of the village charity which dates back more than 300 years.

 This new booklet traces for the first time the history of the bequest, the people who managed it and those who benefited from Samuel Lee’s generosity.